spaceboats/spaceboats.github.io/_posts/2015-05-06-final-blog.md

 [led_webapp]: http://3001-ledboard.spaceboats.net/
 [led_github]: http://github.com/spaceboats/3001-ledboard/

-## Can busbus Continue Being a Thing?
+## The next stop is...

+busbus does not go out of service here.

+Finishing this blog post is essentially our last action for EECS 581/582 at KU, but it's our intent to continue developing busbus as an open source project.
+We're going to be hard at work adding new providers and making sure busbus works for people interested in transit data.

-The semester is nearing a close and we are about to be done working on busbus for senior design.
-Our hope is that busbus continues to be a thing, and maybe even grows into a somewhat widely used thing that supports transit agencies around the world.
-All of the code is open source so anyone interested in pitching in is welcome.
-Find more infomormation on our [github group page][spaceboats_github].
+All of the code in our repos is open source so anyone interested in pitching in is welcome.
+Find more information on our [GitHub organization page][spaceboats_github].

 [spaceboats_github]: https://github.com/spaceboats/